-To get the most out of rock climbing, you will need the right gear.
-Aside from the harnesses and carabiners that you need to keep from falling, you need to get the right shoes to provide the necessary control and safety to get to the top.
-This guide will teach you everything you need to know about climbing shoes and how to find the perfect one for you, so keep reading!
+To get the most out of rock climbing, you will need the right pair of shoes.
+This guide will teach you everything you need to know about climbing shoes and how to find the perfect pair for you!

 Before getting into the different types of climbing shoes, it is important to discuss why they play such an important role in the sport.
-Despite how exciting and adventurous rock climbing is, it is incredibly dangerous and could lead to severe injuries if any accidents occur.
+Despite how exciting and adventurous rock climbing is, it is a difficult sport and finding the right pair of shoes will help you tremendously.

-Getting sturdy, durable, and comfortable shoes are crucial for preventing injury.
-The best shoes out there for the sport are specially constructed to help you stand on the smallest of structures without slipping or making any mistakes.
+Getting sturdy, durable, and comfortable shoes are crucial for performing well, preventing injury, and having the most fun.
+The best shoes out there for the sport are specially constructed with quality materials to help you stand on the smallest of footholds without slipping.
 So, be sure to invest in the best when buying rock climbing shoes.

 There are many factors that you have to look at when finding the right shoes for your skill level and preference.

 One of the first things to look at with rock climbing shoes is the shape.
-You can either have neutral, moderate, or aggressive, and each has their own set of pros and cons.
+You can either have neutral, moderate, or aggressive levels of downturn in the shoe, and each of these styles has their own set of pros and cons.
 The neutral type is ideal for beginners since they allow your toes to lie flat in the shoe.
-This gives you the comfort, but since they are relaxed in shape, they are not suited for more challenging routes.
+This gives you the comfort, but since they are relaxed in shape, they are not suited for overhanging or more challenging routes.

-The moderate type has a better grip than neutral so that they can handle a wider variety of routes.
+Shoes with a moderate amount of downturn have a better grip than neutral so that they can handle a wider variety of routes.
 They have a slightly downturned shape to give you enough power and control to take on more challenges while still providing comfort.

-The aggressive shape is specifically designed for high performance and challenging routes, so typically more advanced and expert climbers have this type of shoe.
+Shoes with the most aggressive shape are specifically designed for high performance and challenging routes, so typically more advanced and expert climbers have this type of shoe.
 They are very downturned, which makes them a lot less comfortable than the other two options.
-The thinner soles provide the most grip and feel but usually wears faster.
+The thinner soles provide the most grip and feel but can wear faster.

 The challenge that you have to face after deciding what type to get is whether to buy a larger or smaller size shoe than the one you usually wear.
 This depends greatly on the brand of the shoe and the material that it is made out of.